ulzha/spive/docs/SCRATCHPAD.md

 Some Docker-inspired slogan like "event sourcing for the masses"?

-Borne out of daily frustrations and repetitiveness in software engineer occupation, marked by all flavors of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) from RDBMS to NoSQL to NuSQL, mired by nightmares of prospects of death by a thousand YAML files.
+Borne out of daily frustrations and repetitiveness in software engineer occupation, marred by all flavors of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) from RDBMS to NoSQL to NuSQL, mired in nightmares of prospects of death by a thousand YAML files.

+Answer to the question: "What's the smallest amount of effort to get robust observability and scalability?"
+How to get there as cheaply as possible, with the least cognitive overhead.
+In my application code I would prefer to not write any retry loops or metrics emitters ~ever again.

+We taught sand to think, but then it got sidetracked with all those nondeterministic ideas...
+Sand, get back in line

 Every low-volume stream - append BecomeIdle event with exponential backoff to ensure it's considered unchanged for collaboration?